denilsondev/rest-dotnetcore/README.md

 # rest-dotnetcore
-Project developed during course of Rest with AspNet Core in Udemy.
+This is a Api Rest developed with .Net Core 2.0.
+This is Project was developed during course of Rest with AspNet Core in Udemy.